 We work with the Traditional Owners of Birriliburru to control cat and fox numbers, and to reinstate traditional fire regimes, including the use of patch-burning, which helps to reduce the risk of wildfires.

-On Cravens Peak and Ethabuka we protect Mulgara habitat by removing cattle and controlling feral herbivores, feral predator control and carefully managing fire to maintain good ground cover.
+On Pilungah and Ethabuka we protect mulgara habitat by controlling feral animals (removing cattle and feral herbivores and controlling feral predators) and carefully managing fire to maintain good ground cover.